-Topic 25 Long-lived Resources Issued 07/01/15 Section 50 Collections, Groups of Fixed Assets, Page Assemblies of Components, Etc.
+Topic25Long-lived ResourcesIssued09/30/24Section50Groups of Fixed Assets, Collections, Assemblies of Components, Etc.Page2 of 3

 - 1.5.3.
 Modular furniture systems or their components, which are treated separately in this publication. - 1.6.
 Even when individual items within a group of assets need not be capitalized, they may individually or collectively represent a significant investment of State resources.
 Agencies are to employ measures to safeguard items within a group of assets commensurate with the value of the assets and the risk of loss.